zakilur/helm-charts/data/README.md

 ## Configuration

-The following table lists the configurable parameters of the gm-catalog chart and their default values.
+The following table lists the configurable parameters of the data chart and their default values.

 | Parameter                          | Description        | Default                                                        |
 | ---------------------------------- | ------------------ | -------------------------------------------------------------- |